 You’ll be happy to relax with a glass of wine or hot chocolate next to the fire tonight and regale one another with stories from the day.
 We’ll have an early dinner at the Wonderland café again before lights out.
 Another exciting day awaits us tomorrow!

 Snowshoe Mileage: 3 mile

 Another early day awaits us today for our winter safari.
 We again steer the Explorasaurus toward Lamar Valley and it is “wolf jazz” all over - looking for tracks and other signs of wolves throughout our day.
 As we drive further into the Lamar Valley, we’ll keep our eyes open for bison, elk, deer, moose, coyote, fox, bighorn sheep, bald eagles and an occasional river otter.
-Wildlife in the valley is abundant in the winter and in late March, many of the Park’s species are getting ready to give birth and it is denning season for female wolves.
+Wildlife in the valley is abundant in the winter and it is denning season for female wolves.
 Appropriately, our main hike will be to the old den of wolf #9 (one of the first wolves in the Park after the reintroduction).
 Along the way, Jon will talk about den site selection, trophic cascade (a side-effect when a trophic level (species) of the ecosystem is reduced or removed), and -- since it will be so close to pup season -- about wolf mate selection and biology.

 We will also be on the lookout for Rick, the “alpha" wolf-watcher and Yellowstone’s biological technician for the Yellowstone Wolf Project.
 He uses telemetry equipment to track wolves, as most of the wolf packs include at least one wolf with a radio collar.
 He has been out in the Park observing wolves every day for the last 15 years!
 Typically, there are around 100 wolves in the Park at any given time.
 The Park is 2.2 million acres, so we’ll be lucky if and when we spot (or hear, which is almost as good!) any wolves.